milladgit/phoenix/README.md

 Details on the columns:

-### First and second column:
-the region id and name of the piece of code that we are focusing on.
+**First and second column: ** the region id and name of the piece of code that we are focusing on.

-### Counter:
-the visiting counter.
+**Counter: ** the visiting counter.
 Any specific region could be visited by our code multiple times.
 This column shows this phenomenon.
 For instance, for above data, it shows that region "region_compute" is visited twice.
 For the first time, 4 samples were collected.
 And for the second time, 3 samples were collected.

-### Time (micro second):
-the timestamp in microsecond.
+**Time (micro second): ** the timestamp in microsecond.
 It was extracted using *gettimeoftheday* method in C.

-### Power (milli watts):
-the power level at that timestamp collected from the GPU.
+**Power (milli watts): ** the power level at that timestamp collected from the GPU.

+## How to measure power?
-**Hint:** By processing this file and integrating power over time, we can extract the consumed energy.
+By processing this file and integrating power over time, we can extract the consumed energy.
 By dividing the consumed energy to total execution time, average power consumption is computed.